Details

 This image shows two players chasing the puck at youth pond hockey.

-This event is an official part of Frostival, a community-wide celebration of how the Fargo-Moorhead Community makes cold cool.
-For more information regarding the event and a complete listing of events, visit frostival.com
+This event is a proud part of Frostival, a community-wide celebration of how the Fargo-Moorhead community turns chilly weather into an opportunity for cool, unforgettable experiences.
+For more details about the event and a full lineup of activities, swing by frostival.com.

 Additional Information